bytejutsu/report/part_3_building_a_web_app/chapter_6_laravel_as_a_backend_framework/1_the_scaffolding_of_a_laravel_app.md

 ---

----

-//todo: make sure all the info in the following section between --- is not needed anymore and then delete it

----

-In Laravel, the `App\Http\Kernel` class implements this interface and provides the actual implementation for these methods.
-This interface is a contract that ensures the HTTP Kernel has the necessary methods to handle and terminate HTTP requests, bootstrap the application, and provide access to the application instance.

-The HTTP kernel extends the `Illuminate\Foundation\Http\Kernel` class and contains two primary methods: `handle()` and `terminate()`.

-The HTTP kernel also defines a list of HTTP middleware that all requests through the application must pass through before being handled by a route or controller.
-Middleware provide a convenient mechanism for filtering HTTP requests entering your application, such as verifying the user of your application is authenticated.

-reason backward and talk about the kernel's handle and terminate methods

-explore the kernels code and see what terminate does?

-what handle does?

-why the kernel has only two methods?

-talk about kernel and middlewares

-why is the kernel created by the app instance? why not a standalone instance ?

----

 ### The app container

 To get a grasp of how Laravel works we need to understand the main component of the Laravel framework.
 Which is the **app container**.